All Miracles Were Part of Creation

 Moshe Ben-Chaim

-The question arises from the text of the mishna which states: "Ten things were created at dusk on the sixth day of creation, the mouth of the earth (which swallowed Korach), the mouth of the well (during the 40 years in the desert), the mouth of the donkey (the account of Bilam), the rainbow, the Manna, Aaron's staff, the Shamir (the worm used to miraculously cut stones) the Hebrew letters, the tool used to write the Ten Commandments, the Ten Commandments (the actual sapphire tablets) and some say even Mazikim, the burial site of Moses, the ram of Abraham, and some say even the first tongs (metal instruments used to forge other instruments)."
+"Ten things were created at dusk on the sixth day of creation, the mouth of the earth (which swallowed Korach), the mouth of the well (during the 40 years in the desert), the mouth of the donkey (the account of Bilam), the rainbow, the Manna, the staff, the Shamir (the worm used to miraculously cut stones) the Hebrew letters, the tool used to write the Ten Commandments, the Ten Commandments (the actual sapphire tablets) and some say even Mazikim, the burial site of Moses, the ram of Abraham, and some say even the first tongs (metal instruments used to forge other instruments)."
+(Avos, 5:6)

 So why didn't God incorporate inherent contradictory miracles into their respective days of Creation?
 What is the purpose of their delay until dusk?

 The answer is that it was not a 'delay', but it was an impossibility for these few miracles to inhere in a substance before the substance became complete, with all its laws.
-I will explain.
 As an example, had God brought stone into existence in a state containing moisture, the entire definition of stone would be different than what is needed for an inhabitable planet.
 God first had to create substances, which are defined as how they first come into existence.
 This is what took place on each of the 6 days of creation, i.e., matter coming into existence in distinct forms, each containing specific, essential properties.
-Once a certain substance exists in a desired form with its essential properties, only then can God make aberrations in its nature, without altering the actual substance.
-God desired that stone exist - this means an arid, hard substance.
+Once a certain substance exists in a desired form with its essential properties, only then can God make aberrations in the nature of individual members, without altering the substance’s general properties.
+God desired that stone exists: this means an arid, hard substance.
 So God brought stone into existence as stone, and not as a moist object, which would not be stone.
-Subsequent to its creation, God can made aberrations.
-This is what is meant by dusk.
-Meaning, first, God defined matter by giving each substance specific, unique properties.
-This occurred during the 6 days.
-Only subsequent to the completion of many substances, could God incorporate a "suspension" of those properties.
+Subsequent to its creation as a hard and arid element, God made aberrations.
+This is what is meant by “dusk.”
+Meaning, first, God defined matter by giving each categorical substance specific, unique properties.
+This occurred during the 6 Days.
+Only subsequent to the completion of many substances, could God incorporate a “suspension” of those properties.
 But suspension means, altering that which already exists.

 Certain miracles were needed for future events, without which, catastrophe would occur.
 As it is God's wish to benefit man, the suspension of a specific few laws at a few times was essential to preserve mankind.
 God therefore made concessions to man (implied by making these miracles at the "last moment possible") by altering laws of created matter.

 In summary, all miracles were already built into all of created matter.
-Miracles on the whole do not contain contradictions in material substance, but are rather multiple forces operating simultaneously.
+Miracles on the whole do not contain contradictions in material substance, but are rather natural forces operating differently than what occurs typically.
 Due to the need for substance to maintain essential, structural properties, matter needed to come into existence as a defined entity.
-Only once existing in an essential form could God "alter" it to assist man.
+Only once existing in an essential form could God alter it to assist man.